All Episodes

 He was on the plane.

-I think it you have to go back a very long time to find an American vice president who engaged in any kind of corruption remotely resembling this.
+I think you have to go back a very long time to find an American vice president who engaged in any kind of corruption remotely resembling this.

-Well, I mean, when you put it all together with the sun and China and a trip to China and now a trip to Ukraine, and the sun is on Air Force Two, and all these business dealings are going on.
+Well, I mean, when you put it all together with the sun and China and a trip to China and now a trip to Ukraine, and the sun is on Air Force II, and all these business dealings are going on, you know, just the appearance of impropriety is like, oh, my father, the vice president, I'll be on his plane.

-Now let's talk about that deal we're going to make.
+Now, let's talk about that deal we're going to make.

-Well, we we we had access to only one financial account that Hunter Biden, and we know there are others because there's money being transferred to other Biden accounts.
+And we know there are others because there's money being transferred to other Biden accounts.

-Over a 14-month period, in this one account, you had $3.1 million from the Ukrainians, a million from the Chinese, you had 1.2 million from this mysterious LLC coming from a Swiss bank account.
+Over a 14-month period in this one account, you had $3.1 million from the Ukrainians, a million from the Chinese.

-You had 145,000 from this Kazakh oligarch.
+You had $145,000 from this Kazakh oligarch.

 This is just one bank account.